LeonardPauli/MYSwipeInputMatrixView/README.md

 ##More

 The project is licenced under the MIT Licence included in this repo.
-If you plan to make an app of it, i would be glad if you told me about it.
+If you plan to make an app of it, i would be glad if you told me about it!
 The code isn't perfect at all, but could give some insperation.
 Actually, in the beginning, it was my answer to the StackOverflow question http://stackoverflow.com/questions/17927534/detecting-touchdown-touchup-touchmove-events-across-4x4-ios-tiles, but later it evolved into this project.

 Made by Leonard Pauli, 30 july 2013.